 You can apply to be an approved balance billing by completing and submitting this online application:

 The Balance Billing Protection Act requires arbitrators to be trained by the American Health Lawyers Association (AHLA) or the American Arbitration Association.
-The OIC will give preference to applicants with relevant health care or medical experience.
+They also must have experience in matters related to medical or health care services.

 After your application to be an arbitrator is submitted, the OIC will let you know if you will be included in its list of arbitrators.
 If selected, the arbitrator or entity’s name and information submitted with the application will appear on the OIC webpage listing the approved arbitrators.
 Information provided on the application will be available to the public, as well as health care providers, facilities and carriers who initiate arbitration.